 - GCP: Coursera License Request Form (NIH ONLY): Email STRIDES@nih.gov

-As a participant of the STRIDES Initiative, you have access to a vast network of cloud expertise that expands beyond traditional training and certification and provides opportunities to endlessly advance research efforts.
-These engagements are often led by CSP experts in a particular cloud technology such as high-performance computing or machine learning, or areas of study such as genomics or RNA sequencing.
-There are no limits to the depth of a professional services engagement through the STRIDES Initiative.
-Whether you’re looking to get some tips on how to optimize your lab’s cloud environment for a particular tool or analysis platform, or you need help actually developing the next cloud tool or application you’ll use for your research, professional service engagements can help get you there.
+As a STRIDES Initiative participant, you have access to a vast network of cloud expertise that expands beyond traditional training and certification and provides opportunities to endlessly advance research efforts.
+These discounted professional services are often led by CSP experts in a particular cloud technology such as high-performance computing or machine learning, or areas of study such as genomics or RNA sequencing.
+Whether you’re looking to get some tips on how to optimize your lab’s cloud environment for a particular tool or analysis platform, or you need help developing the next cloud tool or application you’ll use for your research, professional service engagements can help get you there.

 If you’re interested in setting up a professional service engagement, email STRIDES@nih.gov today.